gcarney11015/geneology_sommerfeld/README.md

 This repo was created by Glenn Carney

-HTML is intended to be compatible with all platforms in any browser.
-Does include java script.
+HTML and Javascript is intended to be compatible with all platforms in any browser.